Belgium in the Eurovision Song Contest 2004

-Belgium participated in the Eurovision Song Contest 2004 with the song "1 Life" written by Dirk Paelinck and Marc Paelinck.
-The song was performed by Xandee.
-The Belgian entry for the 2004 contest in Istanbul, Turkey was selected through the national final Eurosong '04, organised by the Flemish broadcaster Vlaamse Radio- en Televisieomroeporganisatie (VRT).
+Belgium was represented at the Eurovision Song Contest 2004 with the song "1 Life", composed by Marc Paelinck, with lyrics by Dirk Paelinck, and performed by Xandee.
+The Belgian participating broadcaster, Flemish Vlaamse Radio- en Televisieomroeporganisatie (VRT), selected its entry for the contest through the national final Eurosong '04.
 The competition featured twenty-eight competing entries and consisted of five shows.
 In the final on 15 February 2004, "1 Life" performed by Xandee was selected as the winner via the votes of five voting groups.